adi-khot/merlin/docs/source/user_guide/angle_amplitude_encoding.rst

 - **Angle encoding** maps a *real feature vector* into *circuit parameters* (e.g., phase shifter angles).
 The circuit unitary depends on your data.
+Data is encoded at specific points in the circuit using phase shifters.
-- **Amplitude encoding** feeds a *statevector* directly to the layer.
-Instead of turning features into angles, you supply the input quantum state's amplitudes.
+- **Amplitude encoding** feeds a *complex statevector* directly to the layer as input.
+Instead of turning features into angles, you supply the input quantum state's amplitudes at the beginning of the circuit.

 Angle Encoding
 --------------